Davos gathering overshadowed by global economic worries

 Gelsinger said Intel is better positioned than rivals to handle the supply chain issues because it has more control over sourcing.

-“But like everybody, we’re having to cope with the same challenges economically as others are,” he said at a press roundtable.
+“But like everybody, we’re having to cope with the same challenges economically,” he said at a press roundtable.

-Gelsinger said he doesn’t expect the semiconductor industry to work out the kinks in the supply chain until 2024.
+Gelsinger said he doesn’t expect the semiconductor industry to work out the supply chain kinks until 2024.

-The aviation industry, decimated during the pandemic as travel restrictions forced airlines to ground flights and killed demand for business and leisure trips, is rebounding strongly, said Hassan El Houry, CEO of National Aviation Services.
+The aviation industry, decimated during the pandemic as restrictions forced airlines to ground flights and killed demand for travel, is rebounding strongly, said Hassan El Houry, CEO of National Aviation Services.

 The Kuwait-based company provides services for airlines like staff to check in passengers and shuttle to and from planes, load and unload baggage, and handle air cargo.
 It’s merging with a U.K. rival to become the world’s biggest aviation services company.

-“Almost every airline I speak with is reporting a huge rebound, especially for this summer and particularly in leisure travel.
-So that is the positive note,” El Houry said in an interview.
+“Almost every airline I speak with is reporting a huge rebound, especially for this summer and particularly in leisure travel,” El Houry said in an interview.

-He predicted the airline industry would return to pre-pandemic levels earlier than airline industry group IATA’s forecast of 2025.
+He predicted the airline industry would return to pre-pandemic levels at the end of this year or the middle of next, earlier than airline industry group IATA’s forecast of 2025.

 “Our biggest customers are the airlines.
 And when airlines are feeling the pressure, guess what?
 They’re going to pass on that pressure to us,” El Houry said.